dwillcox/pybib/README.md

 If you don't have an ADS token stored, you will be warned and the program will not query the ADS.

+To create an ADS token:

+* Create an account at [https://ui.adsabs.harvard.edu]

+* Go to Account > Customize Settings > API Token

+* ``Generate a new key''

 To set your ADS token, run pybib with the --adstoken option and supply your token as follows. pybib will create a file named '.adstoken' for you with your designated token in the directory of pybib.py.
 If you've